 As much as I see the value in keeping track of my workouts, I started to feel like I was using too many tools and losing focus on the workouts and training.
 I’ve streamlined the different watches, apps, platforms, etc., so they don’t become overwhelming or not useful.
 I’ve got another post on how I’m using Training Peaks, Garmin Connect, and Strava in 2021.

-All the best to you for 2021 – what better time to read more books and keep being a badass?
+All the best to you for 2021 – what better time to read more books and train like a badass?